 Be nice.
 Or else.

 Chief of the playground at Duoh!
-Joined about 3 years ago
+Joined over 3 years ago

 System didn't warn so… I wouldn't double post otherwise obviously.